moonspacelinguistics/vltcarleton-simulate-repeaters/README.md

 However, it should be noted that the current list contains duplicates due to the platform's backend processes, and users should take this into consideration when using the wordlist.

-Available as `appendix_d-flemmas.xlsx` and as a read-only [Google Sheet](https://docs.google.com/spreadsheets/d/1ibqLGDiIHkmt2ExeN_PiwK7Nz-7cnMh2Hs3y2q6IxQQ/edit?gid=0#gid=0).
+Available as `appendix_d-flemmas.xlsx` and as a read-only at [Google Sheet](https://docs.google.com/spreadsheets/d/1ibqLGDiIHkmt2ExeN_PiwK7Nz-7cnMh2Hs3y2q6IxQQ/edit?gid=0#gid=0).

 Columns: No. | Item ID | flemma | Estimate